-ECMC Foundation’s program-related investment portfolio, Education Innovation Ventures (EIV), makes below-market-rate investments into nonprofit and for-profit ventures that seek to generate both social impact and financial returns.
+ECMC Foundation’s program-related investment portfolio makes catalytic investments into non-profit and for-profit ventures that seek to generate both social impact and financial returns.

 EIV Makes Catalytic Investments

 Investment Strategy and Objectives

 EIV provides patient risk capital to early-stage ventures and entrepreneurs working to seed innovations, prove new models and scale their impact.
 Our early-stage investments are designed to bear greater risk and signal to other investors the vast potential we see in postsecondary education.
 These investments can be transformative for young ventures, especially those led by women and people of color, which widely receive a disproportionate amount of funding.